alekswael/text_generation_with_RNNs/README.md

 For this project, the [New York Times Comments](https://www.kaggle.com/datasets/aashita/nyt-comments) dataset was used to train the model.
 The dataset consist of 2+ million comments made to New York Times arcticle sections, collected in various time windows.
 The data should be downloaded from [here](https://www.kaggle.com/datasets/aashita/nyt-comments) and stored in the `data` folder as shown in the `repository structure` paragraph further down this readme.

 ### Model
-The text generator is created by training a recurrent nueral network model on the comments.
+The text generator is created by training a recurrent neural network model on the comments.
 The model is created in the `TensorFlow` framework, and is a sequential model with an input embedding layer, a LSTM (Long Short-Term Memory) hidden layer and an output layer.

 ### Pipeline
 The code pipeline consists of a training script, `train_rnn_model.py`, and a text generation script, `generate_text.py`.

 Furthermore, a series of helper functions are used in various steps of the pipeline.
 These functions are located in the `helper_functions.py` script located in the `utils` folder.
-These functions were created by Ross, but have been modified to fit the pipeline.
+These functions were created by Ross, but have been slightly modified to fit the pipeline.

 The `train_rnn_model.py` script follows these steps:
 1. Import dependencies